frans-fuerst/nanokontrol-config/README.md

 ## Future

 * Graphical UI
+* YAML import/export file config supports comments
-* Support for importing/exporting the Korg (TM) proprietary configuration file format
+* Support for importing/exporting the Korg™ proprietary configuration file format
-* Support for other Korg (TM) nano* products
+* Support for other Korg™ nano* products
 * Support for other MIDI controllers
 * Availability for MicroPython (i.e. no dependency to `pydandtic` or `mido`)